samocr7/Prog4/README.md

 8)App should open on your phone

-These should be included when you pull, but if they aren't, I installed these two libraries:
+These node modules are NOT included when you pull, you need to install these.

+cd to your project directory and type:

 npm install --save react-navigation       This is a routing/navigation library that makes it easy to navigate between screens.

 npm install --save-dev jest               Jest is a testing framework that we can use for our TDD approach